Frédérique Vallet-Bisson

-Frédérique Vallet-Bisson (29 April 1862 – 1949) was a French painter.
+Frédérique Vallet-Bisson (29 April 1862 – 1949) was a French painter and pastellist.

 Vallet-Bisson was born in Amiens but moved to Paris, where she became a pupil of Jules-Joseph Lefebvre at the Académie Julian.
-She showed works at the Paris Salon from 1890 to 1945.
+She showed works at the Paris Salon from 1890 to 1945, and won several awards.
 She exhibited at Chicago World Exposition in 1893.
 Vallet-Bisson had a daughter born in 1880, Lucienne Bisson, who was also a painter.

-Vallet-Bisson's painting The Departure was included in the 1905 book Women Painters of the World.
+Vallet-Bisson's painting The Departure was included in the 1905 book Women Painters of the World and was described in an issue of the Magasin Pittoresque.